 Point of Sale (POS) is Changing; Here are the Details.

 Point of sale (POS) is evolving, with a number of very interesting changes taking place in the payments industry.
-A number of features have emerged that facilitate point of sale, including point-to-point encryption, Apple Pay, Android Pay, Chip, NFC, cloud-based terminals and integrated POS systems, and in-aisle checkout.
+With cannabis sectors, as well as others, implementing this system, which they can find more out about over at biotrack.com.
+A number of features have emerged that facilitate point of sale, including point-to-point encryption, Apple Pay, Android Pay, Chip, NFC, cloud-based terminals, and integrated POS systems, and in-aisle checkout.

 Related: Android Pay vs Apple Pay